Federal Syntech Review: The Rise of Synthetic Ammo

 Syntech PCC

-Syntech PCC is designed for carbines.
-It meets the demands of Pistol Caliber Carbine competitions.
-Velocity and accuracy are optimized for the longer barrel lengths, with a bullet profile that gives you incredible accuracy and feeds reliably in various carbine platforms.
+Syntech PCC is designed for pistol caliber carbines (PCCs).
+It meets the demands of PCC competitions.
+Velocity and accuracy are optimized for the longer barrels, and the bullet is shaped for reliable feeding and excellent accuracy in various carbine platforms.

 At the time of writing this ammo is only available in 9mm.